‘This Is Us’ Fans Thrilled As Dr. K, Malik & Uncle Nicky Return For Season 4 Finale

 “Dr. K IS HERE I’M CRYING ALREADY,” one This Is Us fan wrote.

-A second Instagram post is a behind-the-scenes pic that shows Randall (Sterling K. Brown) posing on his front steps with his daughters Tess (Eris Baker), Annie (Faithe Herman) and Deja (lyric Ross), with Deja’s boyfriend Malikhamming it up alongside them.
+A second Instagram post is a behind-the-scenes pic that shows Randall (Sterling K. Brown) posing on his front steps with his daughters Tess (Eris Baker), Annie (Faithe Herman), and Deja (Lyric Ross), with Deja’s boyfriend Malik hamming it up alongside them.

 Commenters wrote that they were happy to finally see more of Deja and Malik.